ecilasun/NekoIchi/README.md

 - Zero-masked writes: same as unmasked, excepy for every zero byte encountered, the DWORD write is byte masked to skip the zeros)

 NOTE: The GPU has no DMA access to DDR3 RAM

-## Rasterizer
-The rasterizer generates solid-filled triangles, using 16 bit signed values placed in GPU registers as X-Y pairs.
-Currently this requires 3 registers, and the draw command takes an 8bit color alongside register indices to kick the rasterization.
-Currently the reasterizer won't use bidirectional sweep algorithm for optimal fill speed, or do any parallel work, until the GPU receives its parallel workers.

 ## Where are the sample codes & tools?